dockersamples/genai-model-runner-metrics/README.md

 2. Modifying the frontend components for a different UI experience
 3. Extending the backend API with additional functionality
 4. Customizing the Grafana dashboards for different metrics
+5. Adjusting the llama.cpp metrics display in the UI

 ## Testing